Atrial fibrillation: Classification

 Episodes that last less than 30 seconds are not considered in this classification system.
 Also, this system does not apply to cases where the AF is a secondary condition that occurs in the setting of a primary condition that may be the cause of the AF.

 About half of people with AF have permanent AF, while a quarter have paroxysmal AF, and a quarter have persistent AF.

-In addition to the above AF categories, which are mainly defined by episode timing and termination, the ACC/AHA/ESC guidelines describe additional AF categories in terms of other characteristics of the person.
+In addition to the above AF categories, which are mainly defined by episode timing and termination, the ACC/AHA and ESC guidelines describe additional outdated AF categories in terms of other characteristics of the person.
 Valvular AF refers to AF attributable to moderate to severe mitral valve stenosis or atrial fibrillation in the presence of a mechanical artificial heart valve.
-This distinction may be useful as it has implications on appropriate treatment, including differing recommendations for anticoagulation, but the most recent guidelines discourage use of this term as it may be confusing.
+This distinction may be useful as it has implications on appropriate treatment, including differing recommendations for anticoagulation, but the term is discouraged as it may be confusing.
 Other historically used definitions include lone AF – AF occurring in those aged under 60 in the absence of other cardiovascular or respiratory diseases.
-This description is also discouraged as it is recognised that AF always has an underlying cause.
+This description is also discouraged since it offers no clinical value.
 Secondary AF refers to AF that occurs in the setting of another condition that have caused the AF, such as acute myocardial infarction, cardiac surgery, pericarditis, myocarditis, hyperthyroidism, pulmonary embolism, pneumonia, or another acute pulmonary disease.